 And if you do have children, and they’ve already played on the pirate ship, we do wonder who can spot the huge wooden polar bear roaring over a fence in the vicinity of the bakery … ?

-Enjoy historic & romantic beamed surroundings in the heart of the Medieval walled Citadel of Rye.
-This unusual converted Grade II listed two-storey apartment retains original features including open log fire, original wooden beams and floors dating back to the … more
+Enjoy stylish, romantic beamed surroundings in the heart of the historic walled Citadel of Medieval Rye.
+This unusual, converted Grade II listed two-storey apartment retains original features including an open log fire, original wooden floors & beams dating back to … more